IUDataStructuresCourse/course-web-page-spring-2025/lectures/hash-tables.md

 # Hash Tables

-Java's `HashMap` and `HashSet` classes are implemented with hash tables
+Java's `HashMap` and `HashSet` classes are implemented with hash tables.

+Compared to Binary Search Trees, Hash Tables do not provide an ordering of the elements.

 Most programming languages have hash tables built-in or in the standard library.